jcervas/redistricting/TN-House-2022/readme.md

 ## "Apple" Plans

 "Apple" plans are 59 district House plans in the 90 non-urban counties containing 4,078,548 people.
-These districts would average 69,127.93, which is -678.5 fewer than what is ideal.
+These districts average 69,127.93 persons, which is -678.5 fewer than what is ideal.

 #### "Apple" Seed

 I have created a seed "Apple" plan that creates 59 districts in the 90 non-urban counties described above.
 This plan already has 4 fewer "TN County Splits" than the 2022 enacted House map.
 It also does as good on other traditional criteria as the enacted map.

-### Figure 3 - Apple seed plan {#fig-1}
+### Figure 3 - "Apple" seed plan {#fig-1}

 ![](Maps/Apple/Apple_seed.png)
 _Note: This plan can be viewed on Dave's Redistricting app:_ https://davesredistricting.org/join/664172f4-dab0-4114-aca3-111879cd2e17